 - It has been suggested to reformulate para 1 to reflect the hierarchy of the regulatory framework; this suggestion is reflected as para 1 Alt.
 Action: The Council is invited to consider which alternative it prefers to continue to base its negotiations on. - It has been proposed by a delegation to insert a reference to Arts.
 141 and 142 of the Convention in para 1.
 As para 1 already provides that the Contractor shall comply with the Convention and the 1994 Agreement, it is suggested not to single out particular obligations-even if very important-as doing so may create uncertainty as to why specific responsibilities are named while others are not. - In paragraph 1 bis, the reference to "Best Available Scientific Information" has been deleted because the concept is already encompassed within the definition of "Best Environmental Practices." - There are divergent views on retaining para 1 quat.
-Some delegations have raised concerns about the commercial feasibility of requiring Contractors to use only ports in States that are States Parties to the Convention, including in emergency situations.
-If paragraph 1 quat is retained, it is suggested to introduce flexibility to account for commercial realities, geography, and emergency situations.
-Action: The Council is invited to seek a flexible solution in this regard. - On paras 2 and 3, there appears to be support for including Parent Company Liability Statements.
+In line with the comment made in relation to DR5, para 3(e), and based on the same rationale, the provision has been suggested deleted. - On paras 2 and 3, there appears to be support for including Parent Company Liability Statements.
 Discussions remain ongoing, including on the definition of a managing company.
 Accordingly, paras 2 and 3 have been updated and remain in brackets. - Para 5 concerns Sponsoring States' obligations and has therefore been placed in DR 5, as new para 6.